dahenson/dahenson.github.io/library.md

 - Iron Gold (Red Rising Saga, #4) by Pierce Brown
 - The Warehouse by Rob Hart
-- The Last Emperox (The Interdependency, #3) by John Scalzi
+- Deep Work by Cal Newport
+- Never Quit by Ed Cole
+- Every Good Endeavor by Timothy Keller

 **Finished**

+- The Last Emperox (The Interdependency, #3) by John Scalzi _(April 8, 2021)_
 - The City We Became by N.K.
 Jemesin _(March 11, 2021)_

 ## Past